network-tocoder/AI-Powered-Network-Automation-Series/README.md

 ### 🎯 What You'll Learn

-- Install Gemini CLI (completely FREE)
-- Configure MCP for remote access (SSE transport)
-- Build unified MCP server with multiple tools
+- Build unified MCP server with SSE transport
+- Install and configure Gemini CLI on Windows
+- Generate and configure FREE Google API key
-- Access NetBox, Ansible tools from any machine
+- Connect remote MCP server from any machine
+- Understand rate limits and token usage

 ### 🆚 Why Gemini CLI?